johnlam90/aws-multi-eni-controller/docs/dpdk.md

   name: multus-eni-with-dpdk
 spec:
   # ... other fields ...

   # Enable DPDK binding for this ENI
   enableDPDK: true

   # DPDK driver to use (default: vfio-pci)
   dpdkDriver: "vfio-pci"

   # Resource name to use for the DPDK interface in SRIOV device plugin
   dpdkResourceName: "intel.com/intel_sriov_netdevice_1"

+  # PCI address of the device to bind to DPDK (recommended method)
+  # If specified, this will be used instead of device index mapping
+  dpdkPCIAddress: "0000:00:06.0"
 ```

+**Note**: The `dpdkPCIAddress` field is the recommended method for DPDK binding as it provides direct control over which PCI device gets bound to DPDK, avoiding potential issues with device index mapping.

 ## How It Works

 When DPDK is enabled, the ENI Manager will:

+1. **Setup DPDK Environment**: Load required kernel modules (vfio, vfio-pci) and configure NOIOMMU mode
-1. Attach ENIs to the node as usual
+2. **Attach ENIs**: Attach ENIs to the node as usual using AWS APIs
-2. Bring up the network interfaces
+3. **Interface Configuration**: Bring up the network interfaces and configure MTU
-3. Bind the interfaces to the specified DPDK driver using the DPDK binding script
+4. **DPDK Binding**: Bind the interfaces to the specified DPDK driver using either:
+   - **PCI Address Method**: Direct binding using the `dpdkPCIAddress` field (recommended)
+   - **Device Index Method**: Fallback method using device index to determine interface name
-4. Update the SRIOV Device Plugin configuration to expose the DPDK devices to pods
+5. **SRIOV Integration**: Update the SRIOV Device Plugin configuration to expose DPDK devices to pods

-The DPDK binding process happens after the interface is brought up, ensuring that the interface is properly configured before binding.
+6. **Status Tracking**: Update the NodeENI status with DPDK binding information

+The DPDK binding process includes robust error handling and concurrent operation protection to ensure reliable binding across multiple interfaces.

 ## SRIOV Device Plugin Integration